-"A large proportion of the territory of Missouri, however, is still recognized as the property of the Devil, if place names are sufficient evidence of ownership.
+"A large portion of the territory of Missouri, however, is still recognized as the property of the Devil, if place names are sufficient evidence of ownership.
 More than 30 localities attest the healthy respect we have for his Satanic Majesty."

-The following list of more than 80 such natural features has been compiled from personal knowledge, published material, topographic maps, and information supplied by the staff of the Division of Geology and Land Survey, Missouri Dept. of Natural Resources.
+The following list of more than 80 such natural features has been compiled from personal knowledge, published material, topographic maps, and information supplied by the staff of the Missouri Department of Natural Resources, Division of Geology and Land Survey.
 It is undoubtedly not complete.
-Although 24 Devils Backbones are listed, some probably failed to make the honor roll because they are not named on topographic maps.
-The eight Devils Dens cited are probably insufficient to house this omnipresent chap.
+Although 25 Devils Backbones are listed, some probably failed to make the honor roll because they are not named on topographic maps.
+The nine Devils Dens cited are probably insufficient to house this omnipresent chap.